Three Best Practices to Prevent Identity Fraud

 But even the best password security cannot fully guard against a data breach.
 A report from Forbes cited a study where a research team found 15 billion passwords on the dark web that were stolen from 100,000 data breaches.
 You may create that lengthy, complex password, but still have it fall into the hands of cybercriminals.

 But that doesn’t mean all is lost.
 Dual factor authentication can add an extra layer of security to your online accounts.
-While you can have a code sent to your email, it’s highly recommended that you have any verification codes sent to an authenticator app, such as Google Authenticator or Authy.
+While you can have a code sent to your email, it’s recommended that you have any verification codes sent to an authenticator app, such as Google Authenticator or Authy.
 Since cybercriminals can also target email accounts, having a code sent to a device in your physical possession will ensure that only you can login into your account, even if your password is compromised.

 Social media: Watch what you post